agn453/HI-TECH-Z80-C/README.md

 NULU.COM).

+### Minor update

-### Revert a change defining "Z80" symbol back to the lowercase form "z80"
-in the main driver.
+* Revert change defining "Z80" symbol back to the lowercase form "z80" in the main driver.
 There are some inconsistencies with how this is used in the other compiler modules - and in the library sourcefiles.

+### Z280 optimizer speed/size

+* Modify z280/OPTIMH.C and the front-end driver to select between size and speed optimisations.
+Previously some additional code was added to unroll calls to the csv() routine and jumps to cret() into inline-code.
+OPTIMH now accepts a -F option to include them (for faster code), else it omits them for reduced code-size.
+This is selected by using the -OF2 and -O2 option to the C280 front-end.

 --